 If you’re looking for a hearty entree that mimics a classic steak, give this vegan filet mignon try.
 It's so rich and flavorful.
 Even meat-eaters will be impressed.
 Look for mushrooms with thick stems, which are easier to strip.
-It takes a few minutes to shred the steamed mushroom stems into umami-rich lengths, but once they’re embedded in your steak, they give it a certain meaty chew that works.
+It takes a few minutes to shred the steamed mushroom stems into umami-rich lengths, but once they’re embedded in your steak, they give it a certain meaty chew that just works so perfectly.
 Use the caps to make the meaty red-wine sauce spiked with fresh thyme, and you have a delicious meal.
 This vegan filet mignon is perfect for a date night!
 Whether that's a date with a friend, a lover, or just yourself, this vegan filet mignon is going to be a favorite!

 Mushroom Filet Mignon with Mushroom Red Wine Sauce [Vegan]